-If you have questions about filing a complaint, you can reach the FTA’s Office of Civil Rights at 1-888-446-4511 or via email at FTA.ADAAssistance@dot.gov.
+If you have questions about filing a complaint, you can email the FTA’s Office of Civil Rights or call 1-888-446-4511.

 The U.S. Department of Justice enforces Title III of the ADA which applies to private transportation providers.
 Complaints can be directed to the U.S. Department of Justice, Office of Civil Rights.

-Original content was developed by the Northeast ADA Center and Easter Seals Project ACTION (now NADTC), and is based on professional consensus of the ADA National Network.
+Content was developed by the Northeast Center and Easter Seals Project ACTION (now National Aging and Disability Transportation Center), and is based on professional consensus of ADA experts and the ADA National Network.